jdesrosiers/mediatypes/draft-ietf-httpapi-rest-api-mediatypes.md

 ### Arbitrary code execution {#sec-code-execution}

-YAML has some features like explicit typing (e.g. `!!omap`) and local tags that, depending on the implementation, might trigger unexpected code execution.
+Care should be used when using YAML tags, because their implementation might trigger unexpected code execution.

 Code execution in deserializers should be disabled by default, and only be enabled explicitly.